dragonwasrobot/dragonwasrobot.github.io/_posts/2015-04-06-transpiling-and-linting-ecmascript-6.md

 #### prerequisites: basic JavaScript and Grunt knowledge.

+*"All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections."*<br/>
+-- David Wheeler

+### Introduction

 In this post, I will very briefly explain how to set up a development loop for a ECMAScript 6 (ES6) style JavaScript project.